OneAsterisk/OneAsterisk/README.md

-- 👋 Hi, I’m @OneAsterisk
-- 🎓 I am a 4th year @ Michigan Technological university
+- Hi!
+I'm Ben, or Asterisk.
-- 📚 I'm Studying Computer Science and a minor in Cyber Security
+- I'm a Web Developer specializing in react
+- Currently Learning Expo for multi-platform development for a fitness app
-- 👀 I’m interested in ... refining my professional skills
+- Competitive powerlifter in my free time
-- 🌱 I’m currently learning ...
-Web Development at my Internship with Gentex
+- CS Grad from Michigan Tech
+   - Minor in Cyber Security
 - 📫 How to reach me ... contact@benpapp.com

 <!---